Zachar2/docs.influxdata.com/content/enterprise_influxdb/v1.7/guides/https_setup.md

 ## Requirements

-To enable HTTPS with InfluxDB Enterprise, you need a Transport Layer Security (TLS) certificate -- also known as a Secured Sockets Layer (SSL) certificate.
+To enable HTTPS with InfluxDB Enterprise, you need a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
 InfluxDB supports three types of TLS certificates:

 * **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**